shaurya-148/MPU6050-shaurya/content/assignments/full-stack/_index.md

 ## Your Options
 ### USB

-The first two options will teach you how to conduct serial communication over USB[^1].
+This option will teach you how to conduct serial communication over USB[^1].
 On your computer you will use **Python** to create the client.

-You have probably heard of Python before, as it is hugely popular.
-It's also very easy to learn.

 ### BLE

-The last two options will teach you how to communicate with BLE[^2].
+This option will teach you how to communicate with BLE[^2].
 You will develop an app for your phone using **Swift** and **SwiftUI**.

 Swift is a programming language made by Apple[^3] primarily for app development.
 SwiftUI is